dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 4. Play Project with dependency
 ⋅⋅* Simple Play app with a dependency on Single Microservice

-I've chosen subprojects to make this blog post easier, but, in the wild, it would also make sense to structure your Bundle as a single SBT project.
+I've chosen to use subprojects here, it would also make sense to structure your Bundle as a single SBT project.

 ###Configuration